-There's so much to do nowadays: have a successful career, shine as a parent or partner (or both), maintain a social life, keep fit, eat healthily, stay popular on social media...
+The pressure of modern life can feel relentless.
+We must all have a successful career, shine as a parent or partner (or both), maintain a social life, keep fit and eat healthily, without even mentioning the demands of social media.
 The list is endless, and our performance-obsessed society has set the bar for achievement high.
-As a result, we often feel overstimulated and don’t know where to turn to next.
-However much we complain about the pressure, we can’t tune it out completely, so how on earth do we restore the balance?
-This question is at the heart of the Inner Retreat trend, all about self-care and destimulation.
+As a result, we often feel overstimulated, but however much we complain about the pressure, we can’t tune it out completely.
+How do we restore balance?
+The answer goes to the heart of the Inner Retreat trend, which is all about self-care and destimulation.

 IN THE INTERIOR

-In the garden this trend creates an environment that shields you from the outside world.
-Soft, airy planting serves as a buffer between the internal and the external, and extra attention is paid to plants with healing powers.
+In the garden this trend creates an environment that feels private and personal.
+Soft, airy planting serves as a buffer that separates you from the chaos of modern life, and extra attention is paid to herbal remedies.
 The sense of protection is emphasised by soft grasses, bee-friendly biodiversity and round shapes.

-Everything associated with Inner Retreat appears to have passed through a soft, muting filter.
+Everything associated with Inner Retreat has passed through a soft filter.
 We see mainly rounded, delicate forms in pastel and natural shades, with an accent of pink here and there.
-White is a colour that frequently occurs in the colour palette.
-Patterns only appear if they are soothing., and natural structures such as waffle and honeycomb are ever-present.
-Materials are mainly natural, and there’s a proliferation of semi-transparent substances like matt glass, resin and breathable fabric which create space and calm between the two sides.
+White frequently occurs in the colour palette, patterns only appear if they are soothing, and natural structures such as waffle and honeycomb are ever-present.
+Materials are mainly natural, and there’s a proliferation of semi-transparent substances like matt glass, resin and breathable fabric which create space and calm.

 APPLY IT TO PLANTS

 A few simple additions and adjustments will inject your home with the serenity of Inner Retreat.
 You can nestle an attractive fern or aloe vera in a transparent container to instantly create a feeling of seclusion.
-Medicinal herbs in the garden such as echinacea, sage and lavender emphasise the healthy environment.
+Herbs such as echinacea, sage and lavender emphasise the peaceful environment.

 TAKE A LOOK AT TWO MORE TRENDS